⚠LCC is operating - we're just doing things differently.

 If you cannot afford your textbooks, apply online for a Student Success Fund book Grant.

-Please see our Payment Options webpage for details.
+You can make payments online through ctcLink.
+Please see our Payment Options webpage for details about paying tuition and fees.

 Internet Essentials (by Comcast) is offering 60 days free internet service for income eligible households.
 Learn more at internetessentials.com.